 The Center for U.S. and Mexican Law at the University of Houston assists law students to arrange summer internships in Mexico City.
 Currently, there is a limited number of internships with Pemex and with the Mexican Foreign Ministry (Secretaría de Relaciones Exteriores de México, SRE).

-The internships require that the student have a minimum level of Spanish fluency.
+The externships require that the student have a minimum level of Spanish fluency.
 If selected, you will be working with Mexican lawyers in both Spanish and English, and while perfect fluency is not required you must be able to communicate in Spanish.

-Information on Credit and Funding:
+Information on Academic Credit and funding: